IN THIS SECTION

 Welcome to the College Counseling Resource Hub

-This page is your go-to space for all things related to college counseling at Saint Francis High School.
-From parent surveys and key forms to newsletters and presentation materials, you’ll find the tools and information you need to stay informed and engaged throughout your student’s college planning journey.
+This serves as your central destination for all things related to college counseling at Saint Francis High School.
+The resources below are designed to support you with timely information, helpful tools and guidance as you partner with us throughout your student’s college planning journey.

 Parent Surveys